Communication Skills

 “Quiet eye” training, a term coined by Professor Joan Vickers in her research on how vision affects motor skills, helps athletes prevent their eyes from darting around when they should be looking deliberately at a ball or a goal.

-• When golfers look longer at the ball on the tee instead of constantly glancing up at the green, they are more accurate.
+• Golfers who look longer at the ball on the tee instead of constantly glancing up at the green are more accurate.

 • When soccer penalty takers gaze longer at the spot they want to hit, they make more goals.